sungnga/practice/reactjs/README.md

 // Since a component renders JSX, it can render other components
 // This allows us to nest components inside another by referencing it
 // COMPONENT PROPS:
-//  - Component props allows components to comnunicate with one another
+//  - Component props allows components to communicate with one another
 //  - To do that, we pass data in when we initialize/define the instance of a component. for example: <Header />
 //  - That data is known as props
 //  - Props gets passed down from parent component to child component.
 One-way street